lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to create new data in Linc Lookup Values.md

 ## Add new Linc Lookup Value master data where a parent is required
 <br/>
 In our example below, we are going to add a new Variety Code.
-Variety Codes are linked to “parent” Variety Group Codes.
+Variety Codes are linked to parent Variety Group Codes.

 ### STEP 1

 Navigate to Linc Lookup Values and filter for the relevant **Lookup Field Name** (in our example, we have filtered to Variety Code).
-Then choose **+ New** in the page menu to create a new “empty” record.
+Then choose **+ New** in the page menu to create a new empty record.

 ![](/media/Configuration_MasterData_Guide_LLV_11.%20New%20with%20Parent%20-%20choose%20New.jpeg)